zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        }
    }

-Update the stepdown window configuration of the specified instance.
+Update the stepdown window configuration of the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash